kornpow/get-new-job-project/resume-app/RESUME.md

 ## Education

-### Electrical and Computer Engineering W/ Computer Science Minor

-**University of Colorado** - Boulder, CO
+### **University of Colorado** | Boulder, CO
 *August 2012 - May 2016*

+- Major: Electrical and Computer Engineering
+- Minor: Computer Science

+**Emphasis**: Power Electronics & Human-Centered Design

 ---

 ## Work Experience

-### Backend and Platform | **Voltage Cloud**
+### **Voltage Cloud** | Backend and Platform
-*Sept 2021 - Oct 2023*
+*September 2021 - October 2023*

-- Created a Lightning Service Provider tool called `Flow`, using the Lightning Labs `Pool` software.
-- Primary developer of "node launcher" website backend, written in Python, using AWS Lambda/SAM/Cloudformation for deployment.
+- Primary developer of "node launcher" REST API Backend, written in Python, using AWS Lambda/SAM/Cloudformation for deployment.
 - Created a site-to-site VPN between our AWS and GCP datacenters.
 Designed and managed our employee Wireguard VPN network.
 - Worked as a team to enable our customer kubernetes workloads to be deployed on both AWS EKS and Google GKE clusters.
-- Continually worked to improve our monitoring/alerting capabilities using self-hosted grafana and prometheus stacks.
+- Continually worked to improve our monitoring/alerting capabilities using self-hosted grafana and prometheus stacks, with an eye for creating actionable alerts.
 - Contributed to improving our CI/CD workflows.
 Created GitHub Actions to run tests, and update cloud configuration parameters.
 Helped to maintain our ArgoCD deployment infrastructure.
+- Managed the majority of our cloud infrastructure using Terraform, and was constantly looking for opportunities to bring more infrastructure under IaC practices.

-### Dev Ops | **Biarri Networks**
+### **Biarri Networks** | DevOps
-*Aug 2020 - Sept 2021*
+*August 2020 - September 2021*

 - Maintained and upgraded our Jenkins CI/CD server
-- Led an effort to migrate our jobs from classic Jenkins to using Jenkinsfiles, which is easier to store as code.
+- Led an effort to migrate our jobs from classic Jenkins to using Jenkinsfiles, which is more composable, and easier to audit as code.
 - Implemented a system upgrade for our high-performance solver servers, minimizing customer downtime, while adhering to strict upgrade requirements.

-### IoT, Electronics, and Cloud Software | **Babylon Micro-Farms**
+### **Babylon Micro-Farms** | IoT, Electronics, and Cloud Software
-*Aug 2017 - July 2020*
+*August 2017 - July 2020*

 - Wrote embedded linux Python code for our farm modules, and managed OTA updates to the devices.
-- Developed a Django based backend API which ingested farm sensor data, and allowed for control of the device using a mobile app.
+- Developed a Django based backend API which ingested farm sensor data, and allowed for control of the device using a React Native mobile app.
 - Though I usually prefer open collaboration if possible, my team was awarded a patent for an automated hydroponics nutrient dosing system: [https://patents.justia.com/patent/20200396917](https://patents.justia.com/patent/20200396917)
 ---